Greg Richardson (American football)

-Gregory Lamar Richardson (born October 6, 1964) is a former American football wide receiver in the National Football League who played for the Minnesota Vikings and Tampa Bay Buccaneers.
+Gregory Lamar Richardson (born October 6, 1964) is an American former professional football wide receiver in the National Football League who played for the Minnesota Vikings and Tampa Bay Buccaneers.

-Early life and education
+Early life and college

 Richardson was born and raised in Mobile, Alabama, and attended Lillie B. Williamson High School there.

 While attending University of Alabama, he played college football for the Crimson Tide football team.
 He was a starter on the time for three years, and he lettered in all four.

 Career

 Professional athlete

 Richardson was drafted in the sixth round of the 1987 NFL Draft by the Minnesota Vikings and played two games for them his rookie year.
 The following year, he played two games for the Tampa Bay Buccaneers.

 Post-athletic career

 Richardson has worked for the Mobile County Department of Public Works.

 Personal life

 Richardson is married.
 He has five children including a set of twins.